Let’s go camping, have fun and make some friends!

 Question 6: What will we do in the caravans?

-Answer 6: All the campsites will have Verizon internet service.
-The Caravans are for fun, friendship and individual learning.
+Answer 6: The Caravans are for fun, friendship and individual learning.
 Be creative and have fun!
 There will be no formal classes.
 As you make friends, you will teach them things you have learned and they will teach you things they have learned.
 We expect there will spontaneous activities as groups form and go off and do things together.
-For example: a trip into Algodones, day hikes, art classes, trips into town to shop, music groups etc. Most campsites will be within 10 miles of a town.
+For example: a trip into Algodones, day hikes, art classes, trips into town to shop, music groups etc. Most campsites will be within 20 miles of a town.

 Question 7: How do I deal with conflict in my Caravan Group?